hyoo-ru/crowd.hyoo.ru/README.md

 ## Mergeable Rich Text

 Under the hood, tokens are stored in the same form as in plain text.
-There may be elements between them in form `{ tag: 'div' }`, which can contain the same content.
+There may be elements between them in form `["div"]`, which can contain the same content.
 Every token is represented as SPAN.
 Every DOM element has `id` equal to Unit Self.
-This `is` is using to reuse existing Units and track Nodes moving.
+This `id` is using to reuse existing Units and track Nodes moving.

 ### $hyoo_crowd_dom

 - `dom( next?: Element | DocumentFragment )` Channel for DOM representation of subtree.

-### $hyoo_crowd_html

 - `html( next?: string )` Channel for XHTML serialization of DOM.

 ## Mergeable Document